marambelhouchet/marambelhouchet/README.md

 </p>
 <h1>About Me</h1>

 <p>👋 Hi there!
-I'm [Your Name], an enthusiastic student passionate about Big Data and Data Analysis.
+I'm Maram Belhouchet, an enthusiastic student passionate about Big Data and Data Analysis.
 Currently pursuing my studies in Big Data and Data Analysis, I'm deeply intrigued by the world of data and its potential to uncover insights and drive decisions.</p>

 <p>Here are a few things about me:</p>